MAMware/court-jurdroids/README.md

 Current README.md is at beta stage v0.1.0, it is tested working against xAI API.
 To do:
 Feature: load multple juror profiles, ie: sorted by state at `/prompts` directory.
-Wireframe: plan for agentic reasoning and using specific knowledge sources like [Kleros_IO](https://github.com/kleros/kleros-v2)
 Agent Concepts/Patterns: may employ techniques discussed in Agentic AI research, such as advanced prompting, planning and reflection.
 Improve the Retrieval-Augmented Generation (RAG) to enhance profile quality and consistency.
 (See [Further Reading](#further-reading--conceptual-background)).
+Potentially include: specific knowledge/court sources.
 Data Handling: e.g., Pandas, JSON, YAML
 Other Libraries: e.g., Scikit-learn for bias analysis LLM Interaction to test:  Google Vertex AI SDK, Langchain, Hugging Face Transformers, LiteLLM for multi-backend support.
 Testing with backends:  OpenAI API, Azure OpenAI, Google Vertex AI, Anthropic API, Hugging Face Inference API/Transformers, Local models via Ollama or LM Studio compatible API.
-Troubleshooting: contribute to the knowledge base (file to create)
+Troubleshooting: contribute to the knowledge base

 **When contributing its recommended to keep this document updated:** As the development or deployment process changes, remember to update the README and related documents.